ehmicky/declarative-merge/README.md

 ### Cloning

-The arguments are not modified.
-Plain objects and arrays are cloned.
+`firstValue` and `secondValue` are not modified.
+Plain objects and arrays are deeply cloned.

 [Inherited](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain)
 and